 Subscribe to our Youtube Channel for easy and delicious video recipes.
 Happy Cooking!!

 Strawberry Jam - Just 3 Ingredients (no pectin)

 - 2 lbs fresh strawberries, hulled and quartered

 - Place a plate in a freezer to be used later for plate test.

-- Note: Make sure all the strawberries are completely covered into the sugar.
-Macerating the strawberries helps release its juices and also adds flavor.
+- Add sugar and lemon juice.
+Mix well.
+Cover and let it sit for at least an hour.
+Note: Make sure all the strawberries are completely covered in the sugar.
+Macerating the strawberries helps release their juices.

 INSTANT POT STRAWBERRY JAM